ajoborgvold/color-react-new/README.md

 ## Stumbling and learning points
 ### Working with react-colorful
 For aesthetic reasons, I chose not to use the HTML `input` element `type="color"` and instead use the `<HexColorPicker />` component from the third-party library react-colorful.
 This allowed me to customize the styling of the displayed color swatch to better match the app's overall design.
 Working with the third-party library also challenged me in various ways, e.g.:
-- Ensuring both accessibility and a good UX on all types of divices and for mouse as well as keyboard navigation.
+- Accessing the color data correctly, storing it in a JS object together with the data from the JSX `select` element, continuously updating this object using `useState` whenever the value of either the color picker or the select menu changes, and passing its values appropriately when making the fetch request to the API.
-- Accessing the color data correctly, storing it in a JS object together with the data from the JSX `select` element, continuously updating this object using `useState`, and passing its values appropriately when making the fetch request to the API.
+- Ensuring both accessibility and a good UX on all types of devices and for mouse as well as keyboard navigation.